European mobile roaming not guaranteed in no-deal Brexit

-But it noted that Britain’s biggest operators - EE (BT.L), O2 (TEF.MC), Vodafone (VOD.L) and 3 (0215.HK) - had already said they had no current plans to change their approach to mobile roaming after Brexit.
+But it noted that Britain’s biggest operators - EE, O2, Vodafone and 3 - had already said they had no current plans to change their approach to mobile roaming after Brexit.

 It said that in the event of no agreement between Britain and the EU, roaming could be offered with different terms and conditions, including lower allowances of calls, texts and data than offered in Britain.